primiano/perfetto-docs/docs/recording/data-sources.md

 We can see all the functions are "malloc" and "realloc", which is not terribly informative.
 Usually we are interested in the _cumulative_ bytes allocated in a function (otherwise, we will always only see malloc / realloc).
+Chasing the parent_id of a callsite (not shown in this table) recursively is very hard in SQL.

 There is an **experimental** table that surfaces this information.
+The API is subject to change, so only use this in one-off situations.

 ```
 > select name, map_name, cumulative_size